Mount Elgon National Park

 Mountain Biking in Mt ELGON NATIONAL PARK

-Mountain biking trails run from Sipi trading centre to Chema hill in Kapchorwa town.
-It should take 1.5 hours and provides views of various waterfalls.
-A mountain biking trail runs from Sipi trading centre to Chema Hill in Kapchorwa town.
+Mountain biking trails run from Sipi Trading Center to Chema Hill in Kapchorwa town.
+It should take 1.5 hours and provide views of various waterfalls.
+A mountain biking trail runs from Sipi trading center to Chema Hill in Kapchorwa town.
 It should take 1.5 hours and provides views of various waterfalls and the Karamoja plains.
 Bikes can be hired from Sipi River Lodge.

 Rock climbing in Mt ELGON NATIONAL PARK